 The general recommendations here are the following:

-- Consider the target audience and do not use too artistic fonts for a conservative audience (i.e., do not use comic fonts or acid colors for legal firms, banks, etc.).
+- Consider the target audience and avoid overly artistic fonts for conservative groups.
+For example, don’t use comic fonts or acid colors for professional sectors like legal firms and banks.

-- Do not apply effects to fonts since shadows, 3D, and textures interfere with the perception of the text.
+- Do not apply effects such as shadows, 3D, and textures to fonts, as they interfere with the text’s legibility and perception.

-- Use a uniform style of the content and choose the right background.
+- Use a uniform style for the content and choose the right background.

-- The most popular fonts are the proven way to make your site OK.
+- Using the most popular fonts is the tried-and-true method to make your site’s typography appealing and effective.

-- Do not increase or decrease the space between letters or make rows too dense.
+- Avoid adjusting the spacing between letters excessively or making text rows too dense.

 - Underlined text looks like a hyperlink and decreases readability.

-- A single word at the end of a paragraph or the beginning of the next column looks bad.
+- A row with a single word at the end of a paragraph or the beginning of the next column is visually unappealing.

 - Too much uneven text in the paragraph looks distracting.

-- Too small font size makes the text illegible.
+- A font size that is too small makes the text illegible.

 - Consider font adaptivity to different browsers and devices, and use system and web fonts, as well as font libraries.

-Bad font combinations mean mixing overly different fonts and font families and mixing too different styles.
+Poor font combinations often result from mixing excessively different fonts and font families or blending styles that are too contrasting.

 The images below illustrate the good (right) and bad (left) font combinations.

-- Combining a serif font for the headlining and a sans serif font for texts looks great.
+- Combining a serif font for the headlining with a sans serif font for texts often provides attractive results.

-- Balance the font size on the page, as people are more likely to close the page than zoom it on the browser.
-Besides, the preferred font size ranges from 14 pt (text) to 25 pt (headings).
+- Balancing the font size on the page is crucial, as people are more likely to leave the page than zoom in on their browsers.
+The preferred font size ranges from 14 pt (text) to 25 pt (headings).

-- Use only two fonts, including bold and italic options, to provide enough contrast to the text.
-Do not apply italic options to headings and text; use a script font for the title and italic options for the main text.
+- Limit your design to two fonts, including bold and italic variations, to ensure sufficient contrast in the text.
+Avoid using italics for headings and body text simultaneously; instead, consider using a script font for titles and italic styling for the main text.